 Jonathan Mann just completed a successful tenure as Principal Conductor of the Hertford Symphony Orchestra.
 In addition to the regular concert series he has helped to build the orchestras reputation in the local community through performances of quality and energetic engagement with audiences.
 Highlights have included annual children's concerts and collaborations with local schools.

 A keen interest in contemporary music Jonathan Mann has collaborated with Sir Peter Maxwell Davies, Mark-Anthony Turnage and recently performed the world premiere of Diana Burrell's 'The Hours' Cycle in London.
 He made his debut at the Tete a Tete Opera Festival in 2011 with the Size Zero Opera Company and returned to critical acclaim in 2012.
-This has resulted in Jonathan becoming Principal Conductor of Size Zero Opera and future plans include a tour of New Zealand in 2014.
+This has resulted in Jonathan becoming Principal Conductor of Size Zero Opera and future plans include a tour of New Zealand.